 Planet Name Generator

-This planet name generator spins up new worlds, from desert moons to ringed gas giants.
+This planet name generator rolls you new worlds, from desert moons to ringed gas giants to rogue planets drifting with no star at all.
 A desert world shouldn't sound like an ocean world.
 A gas giant shouldn't sound like a dead rock on the edge of charted space.
-This generator starts with the kind of planet you're naming and builds the sound from there — phoneme pools tuned to each world type, a setting-aware lore note, and a real-format catalog designation on every card.
+This generator starts with the kind of planet you're naming — twelve types in total — and builds the sound from there: phoneme pools tuned to each world type, a meaning-carrying flavour line on every card, a setting-aware lore note, and a real-format catalog designation to match.

 👇 Click any name to copy it